 Like most succulents, they leave pups behind to take their place.

-Agave bracteosa (Squid Agave)
+Agave Bracteosa (Squid Agave)

-Agave bracteosa is also called Squid Agave because it looks something like a small squid.
+Also called Squid Agave because it looks something like a small squid.

-It’s a good, compact rock garden or container plant, it does quite well outdoors with eastern or northern exposure.
+It’s a good, compact rock garden or container plant, and it does quite well outdoors with eastern or northern exposure.

-The Hoya plant goes by the common name the Wax Plant of which Hoya carnosa is the most popular.
+The Hoya plant goes by the common name the Wax Plant, of which Hoya carnosa is the most popular.

 The Hoya Hindu Rope Plant features curling foliage providing a very distinct look.

-Hoya finlaysonii is a climbing succulent and very attractive when trained to climb a structure in a low-light setting.
+Hoya finlaysonii is a climbing succulent and very attractive when trained to climb a structure in a low light setting.

 Leaves may be either light or dark green and have an attractive vein-like pattern.

-Epiphyllum oxypetalum (Orchid Cactus)
+Epiphyllum Oxypetalum (Orchid Cactus)

 - Orchid cactus